 Every other audit assertion has a natural anchor.
 Cash ties to the bank confirmation.
 Revenue ties to invoices and delivery documentation.
 Fixed assets tie to purchase contracts and physical existence.
 Estimates don’t tie to anything external in the same way.
 They’re forward-looking judgments built on assumptions, and the range of reasonable outcomes can be wide enough that two competent accountants could produce materially different numbers from the same data.

 ISA 540.2 acknowledges this directly: accounting estimates vary widely in their nature, the degree of estimation uncertainty, and the complexity of the methods used to make them.
 That variation means your audit approach can’t be uniform.
-A straightforward inventory provision based on ageing data requires different procedures than a fair value measurement of an unquoted equity investment using a discounted cash flow model.
+A straightforward inventory provision based on ageing data requires different procedures than a fair value (FV) measurement of an unquoted equity investment using a discounted cash flow model.
 Both are estimates.
 One needs a recalculation check.
-The other might need a management’s expert, a sensitivity analysis, and an independent range estimate.
+The other might need a management’s expert plus a sensitivity analysis.

 The revised ISA 540 (effective for periods beginning on or after 15 December 2019) restructured the standard around four inherent risk factors.
 Estimation uncertainty and complexity are the first two.
 Subjectivity is the third.
 The fourth is how these factors interact with each other on a specific estimate.
 Every estimate gets assessed against these factors, and your response scales accordingly.
 A low-complexity estimate with low uncertainty (a depreciation charge using a standard straight-line method) sits at one end.
 A high-complexity estimate with high uncertainty and high subjectivity (a Level 3 fair value measurement with unobservable inputs) sits at the other.
 ISA 540.16 requires you to identify where each estimate falls on that spectrum before designing procedures.